Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```
 ### Do while {}

 This is similar to the while loop, but the test is done at the bottom, after each iteration of the loop.
 One consequence is that the loop always executes at least once.
 But really the point is that it's just clearer to test some conditions at the bottom.
+The code can reflect your thinking.

 ```javascript
 var x = 0;